 Norwich DNA health tests

-There are currently six DNA health tests that are relevant
+There are currently seven DNA health tests that are relevant

 for Norwich terriers.
 All of these tests are inexpensive and